 Dr Allen is responsible for the science and policy programmes at World Cancer Research Fund International.
 She has a PhD in neuroscience and can comment on our scientific research and policy work.

 Gerard oversees our fundraising department.
 This includes events, community, legacy, and trusts and foundations fundraising, as well as corporate partnerships and supporter services.
 He’s available to provide comment on all aspects of our fundraising activity.

 Matt translates our scientific research into tangible and practical health information for the public.
-As a qualified and experienced nutritionist and fitness expert, Matt can comment on the link between diet, physical activity and cancer.
+As a qualified and experienced nutritionist and fitness expert, Matt can comment on the links between diet, physical activity and cancer.

-Her main responsibilities include oversight of the research grant programme, our convening and capacity building activities and partnerships at national and international level.
+Her main responsibilities include oversight of the research grant programme, our convening and capacity building activities, and partnerships at national and international level.
 In her current role she works closely with the Policy and Public Affairs team to ensure there is coherence between our science and policy activities.